Editorial photograph of a CFO comparing SAP standard support and third party support proposals in a boardroom

 Does third party support cover S/4HANA?

-Rimini Street, Spinnaker Support, and Support Revolution all cover S/4HANA on premise.
-Third party support coverage for RISE with SAP and S/4HANA Cloud is limited because the cloud deployment ties to the SAP cloud contract.
-The buyer side fit for third party support is the on premise S/4HANA estate, the legacy ECC estate, and the BusinessObjects estate.
+Yes, for on premise S/4HANA.
+Rimini Street, Spinnaker Support, and Support Revolution all cover the on premise estate, the legacy ECC estate, and BusinessObjects.
+Coverage for RISE with SAP and S/4HANA Cloud is limited, because the cloud deployment ties to the SAP cloud contract.

 What happens to the SAP roadmap when moving to third party support?

-Access to new product releases, SAP Notes via the standard channel, and the SAP Learning Hub stops.
-The third party provider creates its own patches, sources its own security updates, and provides its own knowledge base.
-The customer loses access to the SAP S/4HANA roadmap documents during the third party support window.
+Access to new product releases, SAP Notes through the standard channel, and the S/4HANA roadmap documents stops.
+The provider creates its own patches, sources its own security updates, and runs its own knowledge base.
+That gap is rarely material for a stable footprint, but it blocks a live migration.

 Can a customer re enter SAP support after third party support?

-Re entry is possible.
-SAP charges a back maintenance fee that typically runs eighteen to twenty four months of the standard support rate.
-The fee is negotiable when the customer brings a roadmap commitment to S/4HANA.
-Independent advisory runs the re entry math and the re entry negotiation.
+Yes, re entry is possible.
+SAP charges a back maintenance fee that typically runs 18 to 24 months of the standard support rate.
+The fee is negotiable when the customer brings a roadmap commitment to S/4HANA, so model the re entry math before the exit, not after.

 Does third party support trigger an SAP audit?

-The decision to move to third party support does not trigger an immediate SAP audit.
-SAP audit teams treat third party support customers as priority targets across the audit cycle.
-The buyer side fix is contract retention discipline, license grant documentation, and a quarterly internal compliance review.
+The move itself does not trigger an immediate audit.
+SAP audit teams do treat third party support customers as priority targets across the audit cycle.
+The buyer side fix is contract retention discipline, license grant documentation, and a quarterly internal compliance review, not avoiding the move.

 How does Redress engage on SAP third party support?